-Enter the name, organization, and role of all collaborators and key personnel associated with the application.
+Enter the name, organization, and role of all collaborators and key personnel associated with the application, including any PTE Lived Experience Consultants or representatives of community-based organizations involved in the project.

-FY21 ERP Programmatic Panel members should not be involved in any pre-application or application.
-For questions related to panel members and pre-applications or applications, refer to Section II.H.2.c, Withdrawal, or contact the CDMRP Help Desk at help@eBRAP.org or 301-682-5507.
+FY22 ERP Programmatic Panel members should not be involved in any pre-application or application.
+For questions related to panel members and pre-applications or applications, refer to Section II.H.2.c, Withdrawal, or contact the eBRAP Help Desk at help@eBRAP.org or 301-682-5507.